Technological and industrial history of 20th-century Canada: Waste disposal, recycling

 Although the concept of recycling waste materials was not new, the Blue Box Recycling System for domestic refuse collection made the idea highly visible.
 Initially developed by Laidlaw Waste Systems for the Kitchener, Ontario, in 1983, it was introduced to Ontario municipalities in 1986, by Ontario Multi-Material Recycling Incorporated (OMMRI), and promoted by Nyle Ludolph, who became known as the Father of the Blue Box.
 The concept involved the use of blue plastic boxes which were distributed to home owners, who in turn filled them with recyclable refuse and placed them at curbside for weekly pickup.
 The refuse was taken to specially designed plants, where materials were sorted and recycled.
 The technique became popular in municipalities across Canada in the years that followed.

 During these years the municipal garbage dump evolved to become the sanitary landfill site.
 A number of technologies, including clay and plastic liners were used to contain the smell and leachate.
 The largest in Canada, the Keele Valley Landfill was operated by the City of Toronto from 1983 until 2002, when it was closed because it was full.

 Chlorofluorocarbons (CFCs), the gas propellants used in aerosol spray cans, became a target for environmental concern in the 1970s and 1980s when research demonstrated that they had a harmful effect on the ozone layer in the atmosphere.
 The international Montreal Protocol of 1989 banned the use of these substances and they were subsequently replaced with volatile hydrocarbons.

 The problem with choice to reuse is still not available.
-There are many products that don't need to be recycled for a hundred years, but are put out monthly.
+There are many products that do not need to be recycled for a hundred years, but are put out monthly.